23XI Racing v. NASCAR: Pre–trial

 On October 2, 2024, it was announced that 23XI Racing, along with Front Row Motorsports, filed an antitrust lawsuit against NASCAR over the terms of the updated charter agreement, as well as anti-competitive practices committed by the France family.
-23XI and Front Row would get renowned sports attorney Jeffrey L. Kessler to represent them in the case.
+23XI and Front Row were represented by sports attorney Jeffrey L. Kessler.

 On December 18, both teams were granted a motion of preliminary injunction, allowing them to race as chartered entries in 2025 while continuing their legal battle with NASCAR.
 The injunction also allowed the transfer of two Stewart–Haas Racing charters to both teams (23XI and Front Row each purchased 1 charter from SHR after the team closed down; the third SHR charter to be transferred went to Trackhouse Racing).

 However, on June 5, 2025, the U.S. Court of Appeals for the 4th Circuit overturned the preliminary injunction ruling.
 After the teams' request for a rehearing on the injunction was denied, 23XI and Front Row had to begin competing as open teams starting at the race at Dover Motor Speedway in July.
 As a result, the six cars from the two teams, the No. 4 of Noah Gragson, No. 23 of Bubba Wallace, No. 34 of Todd Gilliland, No. 35 of Riley Herbst, No. 38 of Zane Smith and No. 45 of Tyler Reddick, would not have guaranteed entry in any remaining races if over 40 cars would attempt to qualify for a race and would also receive significantly less purse money in each race.

 On August 25, NASCAR filed a legal notice of its agreement to issue one of the charters to a redacted entity.
-Also at that time, 23XI driver Tyler Reddick gave the team breach of contract notice as a result of the lawsuit.
+Also at that time, Reddick gave the team a breach of contract notice as a result of the lawsuit.
 On August 28, another hearing for an injunction to have both teams gain their chartered status back for the remainder of the 2025 season was held, and it included the revealing of text messages from NASCAR executives as well as 23XI team executives had against the other side.
 After the hearing, Kessler and 23XI owners Michael Jordan and Denny Hamlin spoke with the media.
 Jordan stated that "If I have to fight this to the end for the betterment of the sport, I will do it."
-On September 3rd, the courts denied the 23XI/FRM motion for preliminary injunction.
+On September 3, the courts denied the 23XI/FRM motion for preliminary injunction.

-On October 7, NASCAR asks court to order a settlement conference.
-A couple of days later, on October 8, Judge Bell ordered both parties to participate in a settlement conference on October 21 with mediator Jeffrey Mishkin.
+On October 7, NASCAR asked the court to order a settlement conference.
+On October 8, Judge Bell ordered both parties to participate in a settlement conference on October 21 with mediator Jeffrey Mishkin.
 On October 21, both parties met for a settlement conference.
 No agreement was reached, but both sides met again for further discussions on October 22.
-As part of the lawsuit process, the 2025 charter agreement became public in October 29.
+As part of the lawsuit process, the 2025 charter agreement became public on October 29.
+On December 1, 2025, the jury was selected and included six men and three women.
+Although there were some minor hiccups during jury selection due to their fandom for either side.